fxboxed/eugo/content/france/specials/beaches/_index.md

 The long, sandy beach stretches out before you, and it's easy to get lost in thought as you walk along the shore.

-It's a moving experience to visit the [key historical sites](https://www.tripadvisor.com/Attractions-g187179-Activities-c42-Normandy.html) and reflect on the events that took place here.
+It's a moving experience to visit the Key historical sites and reflect on the events that took place here.

 It's a must-see for anyone interested in World War II history.